 f.
 Only one un-nominated novel can be a finalist in any awards category.

 b.
-The Awards Academy will consist of:
+The Whitney Awards Academy will consist of:

 i.
 All eligible LDS authors.

-1. To be eligible, an author must be a member of the LDS church and meet one of the following criteria.
+1. To be eligible, an author must be a member of the LDS Church and meet one of the following criteria:

 a.
-Be a member of the LDStorymakers.
+Be a member of LDStorymakers, Inc.

 b.
 Be published by a traditional publisher (not self-published or vanity press) within the last five years.